 Visit Abu Dhabi and the Sheikh Zayed Grand Mosque with Kids

 Many people often think Dubai is the capital of the UAE but it’s actually Abu Dhabi, approximately 100 miles to the east, that is the largest of the seven emirates and home to Sheikh Khalifa Bin Zayed, the nation’s leader.
 There’s a wonderful mix of classic and modern Arab architecture to be seen, and there’s a lot more greenery and slightly less frenetic pace than Dubai.
+To travel from Dubai to Abu Dhabi, consider taking a car or using public transportation or private bus service.
+Any of these will take one and a half to two hours of travel each way.

 Day trippers from Dubai tend to come by the bus load during the day so try and arrive for the opening at 9am.
 Even with the cool marble tiles it can be hot walking around the complex, but do take the time to explore the grounds and see the library and the Mausoleum.
 Alternatively, time your visit for sunset and stunning photographs.